+Loving, loving, loving.
 Say ‘sheepadoodle’ and a highly intelligent, calm, and playful panda bear comes to mind.
-Have you ever wondered why the nanny from Peter Pan was a sheepdog?
+Have you ever heard of a sheepdog playing a game of ‘herding’ their human family members or other household pets into a corner?
 The reason is likely due to their inherently bred herding capability.
-It’s not unheard of that one would herd children and watch over them.
-Regardless, they are known for being watchful, courageous, incredibly loyal to their owners, and therefore make brilliant family pets!
+It’s not unheard of that one could herd children and watch over them.
+These lovable goofballs are down for sloppy kisses and lap-sitting (even if they are as large as you).
+Regardless, they are known for being watchful, courageous, incredibly loyal to their owners, and therefore make fabulous family pets!
 Sheepadoodle puppies are described as calm tempered, playful, and intelligent.
 Their friendly nature makes them popular in families and some have even been successful service and guide dogs.
 Sheepadoodles also get along with other dogs and pets too as they’re not overbearing or domineering.
+With properly implemented training and expectations in place, their silliness can easily be reigned in.
 Sheepadoodles are incredibly expressive, especially when they greet their family upon returning home.
-It’s important to note that though being brilliant family dogs and people pleasers, this breed (as with many intelligent doodle breeds) can develop destructive behaviors and barking if left alone or not properly stimulated.
+It’s important to note that though being a wonderful family dog and people-pleasers, this breed (as with many intelligent doodle breeds) can develop destructive behaviors and barking if left alone or not properly stimulated.
 Not surprisingly, they frequently inherit the sheepdog’s herding genes and the poodle’s fowl hunting genes!
 Sheepadoodles love to herd and swim based on those same familial characteristics!
-Just keep in mind, that frequent swimming can cause coat issues.
+Just keep in mind, that frequent swimming for any doodle can cause coat/ear issues.

+Adventure, adventure, adventure.
 The Bernedoodle is a companion dog through and through.
 The breed inherits the intelligence of its Poodle parents and the charming, goofy, happy-go-lucky temperament of the Bernese Mountain Dog.
+These dogs are always on the lookout for new people to meet, new things to experience, and new scents to smell.
 Bernedoodles are happiest when they’re spending time with their families, children included, and are willing participants in playtime and cuddle fests alike.
 Sometimes they get more Poodle traits and other times they more closely resemble the Bernese.
-As with Goldendoodles, Bernedoodle temperaments rely heavily on good breeding from parents of impeccable temperament and care and attention to proper socialization.
+As with any doodle, Bernedoodle temperaments rely heavily on good breeding from parents of impeccable temperament and care and attention to proper socialization.
 Bernedoodles are adored for their friendliness, playfulness, intelligence, and affection.
 They are equally happy playing outside as they are cuddling up with their favorite humans.
 Bernedoodles crave attention and are best suited to a home where they are not left alone for long periods of time.
 Bernedoodles are fairly adaptable and go with the flow.
 Smaller sized Bernedoodles make better apartment pets than Standard Bernedoodles, who do best with a yard to burn off energy.
 This breed has moderate exercise needs that are usually met with at least one long daily walk.